 17.15hr Leave Lambiek Fabriek in Sint-Pieters-Leeuw.

 17.30hr We pay a visit to another brand new lambic producer - Brouwerij Kestemont in Schepdaal/Dilbeek This is another place which has sprung up on historical lambic roots.
 In 2019 Brouwerij Kestemont opened on the site of the old Brouwerij Goossens, which building still exists and has a protected monument status.
 The Kestemont family bought the site in 2016 and Francis (an organic farmer) and his son Lias began planning.
 Lias was a self-taught home brewer.
 They began by having wort brewed at Den Herberg and transferred here the next day when it had cooled.
 It was then aged for up to three years and blended.
 They installed their own brewery here in 2021.
 Like Het Boerenerf, most of the fruit in their beers are grown on site, such as strawberries and raspberries and the much sought after Schaerbeek cherries.
 All beers are certified organic.
 They have produced over a dozen lambic beers and will have an Oude Geuze too.
-They are currently creating a new taproom/bar and terrace for people to visit and have a beer tasting, so we’ll go for that, then.
+They are currently creating a new taproom/bar and terrace for people to visit.
+Stop Press news - Kestemont were admitted as a member of HORAL in January 2024.

 19.00hr Leave Brouwerij Kestemont in Schepdaal/Dilbeek.